 Even more states have taken a stance against texting while driving, with 45 of them (and Washington, D.C., too) banning all drivers from participating in the distracting exercise.

 A: The best way to save on car insurance is to compare quotes from multiple companies.
 You can do this before you buy, or after you already have a policy and feel you’re overpaying.
 Don’t let your insurance company bump up your rates.
-A car insurance quotes comparison can help you save money, even if you were the one texting.
+Comparing car insurance quotes can help you save money, even if you were the one texting.

 A: Think what you will about Congress, it’s not their jurisdiction to deal with this issue.
 Instead, the states must deal with driving behavior and all laws related to it.